 Before you leave the beach and before every race, you need to develop a plan to deal with the anticipated activity of the wind, waves, current, and other boats.
-Follow your game plan as closely as possible and avoid spur-of-the-moment decisions that are made without regard for the big picture.
+Follow your game plan as closely as possible.
+Avoid spur-of-the-moment decisions that are made without regard for the big picture.

 The helmsperson should concentrate on steering, so the crew really needs to be his eyes.
 Make sure one person on the boat has the responsibility for watching around the course and is watching for two things: changes in the wind or waves and the movement of other boats.

-This person’s goal is not only to watch for puffs, lulls, waves but to warn of approaching starboard tackers or boats on converging courses and to anticipate potential confrontations and to let the helmsman know of possible scenarios.
+The crew watches for puffs, lulls, waves but to warn of approaching starboard tackers or boats on converging courses.
+To anticipate potential confrontations and to let the helmsman know of possible scenarios.

 As an example the crew member who is assigned the task of looking up the course at the wind direction in relation to the marks needs to anticipate that when you come around the windward mark, will you want to do a normal bear away set, or a jibe-set and this needs to be communicated well ahead of time so you are set up at the mark to carry out that maneuver.

 So that the helmsman can be informed about situations before they arise, they should call out in a voice loud enough to be heard by everyone aboard that there’s a puff coming, there is a crossing situation where you may need to duck or tack or the tactic needed at the next mark rounding and why.

 In sailboat racing, things are always changing.
 It would be easy if we could plan ahead for every move on the race course but unfortunately, this is impossible because you can’t always predict what the wind will do or how the other boats are going to react.